Im-Rises/travelling_salesman_problem_lp/README.md

 py linear_prog_res.py "Sydney" data.xlsx sheet1
 ```

-## Test

-To verify if the result of the script is good one, you can start the script `example_with_routings.py`.

 ### Use the routings_res.py script

-This script use routing system to resolve the probelm.
+This script use routing system to solve the problem.

 To start it, use it exactly the same way as the `linear_prog_res.py` script.